mpek29/NucleoF411RE-ApplicationShield/README.md

 ## 🚀 Overview
 ![Main Preview](assets/img/main.png)

 **NucleoF411RE-ApplicationShield** is an open-source firmware project designed to leverage the **Nucleo-F411RE** development board in conjunction with the **Application Shield** from ARMmbed.
-This project aims to assemble a comprehensive codebase that explores all the functionalities offered by the combination of the Nucleo-F411RE and the Application Shield.
+This project explores all the functionalities offered by the combination of the Nucleo-F411RE and the Application Shield, providing a comprehensive codebase for testing and demonstrating the capabilities of the microcontroller.

 ## 🎯 Purpose
 - 🔌 **GPIO Control**: Interact with GPIO pins for reading, writing values, and generating PWM signals.